-PRO: For employees in large or growing organizations, collaboration software creates efficient ways to connect with teammates and peers in other departments.
-Tools such as Slack and Teams help break down communication silos and make collaboration possible by allowing connections and groups to form both organically and with direction from upper management.
+For employees in large or growing organizations, collaboration software creates efficient ways to connect with teammates and peers in other departments.
+Tools such as Slack and Teams help break down communication silos.
+In addition, they make collaboration possible by allowing connections and groups to form both organically and with direction from upper management.

-CON: Having too many channels can be overwhelming.
-Employees who were once working within a single silo and dealing with one unwieldy email inbox must now figure out which channels are the most important to his or her work, and as a result are faced with keeping on top of an array of incoming synchronous information that’s difficult to organize.
+Having too many channels can be overwhelming.
+Employees who were once working within a single silo and dealing with one unwieldy email inbox must now figure out which channels are the most important to his or her work.
+As a result, they struggle to keep on top of an array of incoming synchronous information that’s difficult to organize.

-The silo might be gone, but in its place is a barrage of information that’s often irrelevant and messages that are generally hard to find again once they've been sent or read.
+The silo might be gone, but in its place is a barrage of information that’s often irrelevant and messages that are hard to find again once they've been sent or read.

 Slack and Teams amplify the voices of employees eager to help and make their voices known.
 Collaboration tools make it easy to seek and receive help.

-CON: Expert but busy colleagues are all the more likely to tune out of conversations that don’t affect them directly.
-Are your company's avid “Slacktivists” the internal experts you want sharing advice?
-My grandmother used to say, “If you want to get something done right, give it to a busy person.”
-Chances are your most active “Slackers” aren’t necessarily the “busy” workers you want offering their opinions.
+Expert but busy colleagues are all the more likely to tune out of conversations that don’t affect them directly.
+Are your company's avid "Slacktivists" the internal experts you want sharing advice?
+My grandmother used to say, "If you want to get something done right, give it to a busy person."
+Chances are your most active "Slackers" aren’t necessarily the "busy" workers whose opinions matter.